Xamla/xamla.github.io/_posts/2016-03-15-Review-of-Learning-Hand-Eye-Coordination-via-DL.markdown

   in a good configuration, and a large motion will be required.
 Therefore, raising the gripper off the table minimizes the chance of hitting other objects that are in the way. <br />
 <br />

+## Data collection method
+* Collection of about 800000 grasp attempts over the course of two months, using between 6 and 14 robots at any given point in time, without any manual annotation or supervision.
+* The only human intervention into the data collection process was to replace the object in the bins in front of the robots and turn on the system.
+* The data collection process started with *"random motor command selection"* and T = 2, i.e. two motion commands, where only the first motion command is a real movement and the second motion command is always closing the gripper without moving.
+  * When executing completely *"random"* motor commands, the robots were successful on 10% - 30% of the grasp attempts, depending on the particular objects in front of them.
+  * Note: If I understand this correctly, all trajectories (which at the beginning is only one *"random"* motion with subsequent gripper closing) are constrained to keep the final pose of the gripper within the workspace (i.e. on the table surface and within the object bin)? (see appendix A *"Servoing Implementation Details"* of the paper)
+* About half of the dataset was collected using *"random"* grasps, and the rest used the latest network fitted to all of the data collected so far.
+* Over the course of data collection, the network has been updated 4 times, and the number of steps (motion commands) have been increased from T = 2 at the beginning to T = 10 at the end, i.e. the length of the trajectories increased over the course of data collection.
+* The objects (common household and office items) were placed in front of the robots into metal bins with sloped sides to prevent the objects from becoming wedged into corners.
+The objects were periodically swapped out to increase the diversity of the training data.

 ## Two methods of grasp success evaluation during data collection:
 * The position reading on the gripper is greater than 1cm, indicating that the fingers have not closed fully